A Zest for Life

-Situated in northwest Mallorca, in the heart of the majestic Tramuntana Mountains, a UNESCO Heritage Site, Soller is just 30 minutes by road from Palma, the island’s capital, and only 45 minutes from Palma international airport.
+Situated in northwest Mallorca, in the heart of the majestic Tramontana Mountains, a UNESCO Heritage Site, Sóller is just 30 minutes by road from Palma, the island’s capital, and only 45 minutes from Palma international airport.
 It has excellent transport links with a quaint historic train direct to Palma, and a fast local bus service too.

-This lively mountain town is one of the most desirable places to live on the island offering all–year–round fantastic amenities that include local schools, excellent private and state healthcare, wonderful sports activities such as sailing, cycling, and hiking, and a sound infrastructure.
+This beautiful town between mountains and sea is one of the most desirable places to live on the island offering all–year–round fantastic amenities that include local schools, excellent private and state healthcare, shopping facilities, wonderful sports activities such as sailing, cycling, and hiking, and a sound infrastructure.

 Living the good Life